Naveensparks/lst/README.md

 # lst
-Test website for web scrawling
+1.Test website for web scrawling

-This is for LSTraineeship intern project.
+2.This is for LSTraineeship intern project.

-If Will remove this repository after our test run is done.
+3.If Will remove this repository after our test run is done.

-Don't report, please contact me if any consequences.
+4.Don't report, please contact me if any consequences.